 We can go on and on listing well-designed studies showing that it works.
 But the summary is that this medicine, both the branded Rogaine and other quality generics, works to prevent further hair loss for about 40% to 60% of otherwise healthy men.

-Are there differences in how you use the generic vs. branded Rogaine?
+Are there differences in how you use the generic vs Rogaine brand?

 No – it’s pretty easy to use these medicines, and you use the generic and branded Rogaine in the same way.
 Rogaine used to be the only provider who offered both a liquid and a foam formulation, but now Keeps has a quality foam formulation that we like.
 The basic summary of how to use it is that two times a day you’ll apply it to your scalp.
 That’s it.

-We go into more details on our Keeps vs Rogaine page, but really, it’s dead simple to apply.
+We go into more details on our Keeps vs Rogaine comparison, but really, it’s dead simple to apply.
 Two times a day – for as long as you want to keep your hair.

 Rogaine vs Minoxidil: Hair Loss Treatment Comparison